BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 * Cutting-edge research
 * Collaboration with local and global experts
 * Opportunities to publish in excellent venues, present at top conferences, and perform international research visits
-* Funding is available
+* Competitive funding is available

 **What do I expect:**
 * A friendly yet professional attitude
-* Ability to perform research and publish
+* Ability to perform high-quality research and publish worthwhile contributions
 * Strong self-motivation skills, the ability to 'push' projects
-* Attending and presenting at conferences
+* Attendance and presentations at conferences
-* Completing degree requirements
+* Completion of degree requirements with high course marks

 ## Contacting Me